Duy-Phuong/react-docs/react-maximilan.md

 ### 18. Manipulating the State

-Sẽ overwrite old state to new state
+Sẽ overwrite old state to new state, merge

 ### 18.1 state-learning-card.pdf.pdf